-The proteins of yeast protein extracts mainly come from the cytoplasm of Saccharomyces sp. yeast.
+The proteins of yeast protein extracts mainly come from the cytoplasm of Saccharomyces spp. or non-Saccharomyces yeasts.
 These are separated by physical methods after an extraction process that limits their hydrolysis.

 The proteins of yeast protein extracts have variable molecular weights and electric charges depending on the manner in which they were obtained and they are capable of flocculation in musts and wines so as to enable clarification and colloidal stabilizing (fining operations).